maryesta/maryesta.github.io/README.md

 ## About Me

-Sixth-semester Statistics student at Universitas Indonesia with practical experience in data analysis through an internship at BPS Depok, 3+ data competition wins, and advanced coursework in data analytics/science.
-I have gained expertise in end-to-end Data Analytics, Machine Learning, and Data Visualization using tools like Python, Tableau, Looker Studio, R, Excel, and SQL.

-My strength lies in translating complex datasets into clear and actionable business insights.
-Eager to apply strong analytical and leadership capabilities to drive data-informed decision-making in dynamic environments.
+Final-year Statistics student at Universitas Indonesia with strong passion for data analytics, data science, and research.
+Experienced in using data tools such as Excel, SQL, Python, Tableau, Looker Studio, and R for end-to-end data processing, analysis, visualization, and reporting.
+Practical experience includes 3+ data competition wins, internships at Bank Indonesia and BPS Depok, and diverse advanced coursework.
+Skilled in translating complex datasets into clear and actionable business insights.
+Eager to apply strong analytical and problem-solving capabilities to drive data-informed decision-making in dynamic environments.

 <p align="center">
   <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" alt="Python">